jackokring/doris.nvim/README.md

-├── freeze.sh (shell script to freeze venv and extras) ├── require.sh (shell script to make venv from git pull) ├── extras-install.sh (shell script to offer option to install .config files) ├── Makefile (for tests and build)
+├── freeze.sh (shell script to freeze venv and extras) ├── require.sh (shell script to make venv from git pull) ├── extras-install.sh (shell script to offer option to install .config files) ├── yes-no.sh (shell script to get a yes or no)
+├── xdg.sh (shell script to include for XDG directories) ├── Makefile (for tests and build)
 ├── plugin
 │   └── doris.lua (nvim new commands loaded)